The 'YOUR COUNTRY NEEDS YOU' poster

 The iconic image of General Kitchener pointing his finger with the slogan 'Your country needs YOU' is widely recognised as a symbol of First World War propaganda.
 This page quotes research shsowing that this image was never used on a war poster during the First World War, nor was it used for recruitment purposes.
 The page goes on to show how it was in fact used and it shows a genuine WW1 propaganda poster and discusses the emotion it was intended to evoke.

 Kitchener's 'Your Country Needs You' poster

-Today the poster on the right is probably the most recognisable icon of First World War propaganda.
+Today the following poster is probably the most recognisable icon of First World War propaganda.
 General Kitchener's pointing finger seems to be addressed directly to whoever is looking at it.
-By saying that "Your country needs YOU", it relies on patriotism and the warm feeling of being needed.
+By saying that "Your country needs YOU2", it relies on patriotism and the warm feeling of being needed.

 The 'your country needs you' poster is not all it seems

 According to an article in The Telegraph (4 August 2013) Kitchener's famous 'Your country needs YOU' image was never on a war poster.

 Apparently research by James Taylor has shown that no such poster was produced during the First World War and that the image was never used for recruitment purposes.
 It only became well-known and well-used after the war ended.
 He concluded this after studying the official records of the Parliamentary Recruiting Committee in the National Archives and thousands of photographs of street scenes and recruitment offices.

 James Taylor traced the image to the cover of the popular magazine London Opinion (5 September 1914), barely a month after the war started.
 It was designed by Alfred Leete, a graphic artist.
 A subsequent edition offered postcards of the image 1/4 (one shilling and four old pence) per hundred.